The deciding battle of the Civil War with the Army of the

 Hooker, in his pithy way, confirms this.
 I dare to quote him,

-although I know that most commentators reflexively pronounce the name
+although I know that most commentators reflexively interject the name

 of one battle whenever Hooker is cited.
 However, they ignore the rest

-of his record (aside from Chattanooga, excellent days at Resacca and
+of his record (aside from Chattanooga, also excellent days at Resacca

 Peachtree Creek), do not carefully consider Howard's role in the defeat